-Marwa Arsanios is an artist, filmmaker and researcher who reconsiders politics of the mid-twentieth century from a contemporary perspective, with a particular focus on gender relations, urbanism and industrialisation.
-She approaches research collaboratively and seeks to work across disciplines. -----
+1980, 1981, 1982 and 1985.
+Signs of Empire poses the question of the continuities between the structures of British imperialism still being celebrated throughout Britain's cities and the maker and researcher who reconsiders politics of the mid-twentieth century from a contemporary perspective, with a particular focus on gender relations, urbanism and industrialisation.
+She approaches research collaboratively and seeks to work across disciplines.